NorthOcean/Project-Iris/README_MSN.md

 ## Pre-Trained Models

 We have provided our pre-trained models to help you evaluate the `MSN` performance quickly.
 Click [here](drive.google.com) to download the zipped weights file.
 Please unzip it to the project's root folder.
-It contains model weights that trained on `ETH-UCY` by the `leave-one-out` stragety, and on `SDD` via the dataset split method from SimAug.
+It contains model weights trained on `ETH-UCY` by the `leave-one-out` stragety, and on `SDD` via the dataset split method from SimAug.

 You can use the following command to evaluate the `MSN` on `hotel` dataset in `ETH-UCY`: